 “How can restaurants protect themselves against the liability of breaches?”

 “How does EMV work?”

-“What preventative measures do restaurants need to put in place to protect data?”
+“What preventative measures do restaurants need to put in place to secure data?”

 At Squirrel, we’ve been in the business of securing hospitality businesses and protecting customer information for over three decades.
 Here’s where to begin: